-This version of the Spectrum was assembled in Portugal, but never saw a full release, they were intended for the Portuguese and South American markets, most were to have the Timex Sinclair branding, and they pre dated the ZX81 Timex machines, the TS1000 and TS1500 by nearly a year.
+This version of the Spectrum was assembled in Portugal, but never saw a full release.
+They were intended for the Portuguese and South American markets, most were to have the Timex Sinclair branding.
+They predated the ZX81 Timex machines, the TS1000 and TS1500 by nearly a year.

 (see picture for a Timex Sinclair TS2000)

 This machine appears to be identical to the CZ-2000, which found its way to Argentina, with the lettering changed to ''Sinclair Spectrum''

 A few of these machines with the Sinclair branding appear to have made it back to the UK, as this one has stickers on the computer and power supply that reads:

 Supplied by SYNTAX COMPUTERS

 The power supply is a standard Sinclair one, except for a European two pin plug, and as with all TS2000 machines, this Spectrum is a standard 48K issue 4B motherboard, a sticker on the inside of the case reads: 'P 068973 MODEL M 332 48 K'